 An interactive museum, the Minnesota History Center features permanent and changing exhibits and the Minnesota Historical Society Library and Archives.
 The History Center opened in 1992 and has a museum, library, classrooms, an auditorium, a museum store, and a café.
 Exhibit highlights include a 24-ton boxcar, galleries that tell the story of Minnesota in the first and second World War, exhibits dedicated to Native Americans and early European settlers, and a multimedia show that highlights Minnesota’s weather.
 The Minnesota Historical Society was established in 1849.

-The Science Museum of Minnesota features 70,000 square feet of exhibitions, including a temporary exhibit gallery and five permanent galleries.
-It offers numerous interactive exhibits, including the Mississippi River Gallery, the Human Body Gallery, the Cell Lab, the Collections Gallery, the Experiment Gallery, the Dinosaurs and Fossils Gallery, Big Back Yard, the Collectors Corner, and Science Buzz.
+Established in 1907, the Science Museum of Minnesota features 70,000 square feet of exhibitions, including a temporary exhibit gallery and five permanent galleries.
+It offers numerous interactive exhibits like the Mississippi River Gallery, the Human Body Gallery, the Cell Lab, the Collections Gallery, the Experiment Gallery, the Dinosaurs and Fossils Gallery, Big Back Yard, the Collectors Corner, and Science Buzz.
 The museum’s main areas of focus are archaeology, ethnology, mammalogy, entomology, ornithology, vertebrate and invertebrate paleontology, river and stream ecology, and watershed biology.
 The museum also offers a variety of educational programs for students, teachers, and visitors of all ages.
-A highlight of the museum is the Imax Convertible Dome Omnitheater, which presents films about science; it is the only such theater in the country.

 The American Association of Woodturners (AAW) is the leading organization in the United States demonstrating finely crafted artworks of wood turning.
 The association was founded in 1986 and is located in Saint Paul, Minnesota, and has over 15,000 members around the world.
 AAW holds an annual national symposium, and generously sponsors organizes activities for outreach to new members as well as educational activities.